Best Online MBA Programs of 2025 — No GMAT/GRE

 Essay or Personal Statement

-The essay or personal statement provides you with a chance to demonstrate — in your own words — why you deserve a place in the program and how you plan to ensure your success.
-Use this document to highlight academic and professional accomplishments and clearly outline how you hope to use your MBA meaningfully.
+Essays or a personal statement provide you with a chance to demonstrate — in your own words — why you deserve a place in the program and how you plan to ensure your MBA success.

 How to Choose an Online MBA Program: 4 Key Factors